justice-s-j/Hello-world/README.md

   LinkedIn link: www.linkedin.com/in/justice-jones03

 ## Versioning
-Version control or source control allows us to track and manage changes to code and allow teams to access and deploy their porjects.
+Version control or source control allows us to track and manage changes to code and allow teams to access and deploy their projects.